arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - **Wake on LAN (WoL)**: The device can be programmed to detect certain types of packets and trigger an interrupt.
 - **Cable diagnostics**: The transceiver can detect issues with the Ethernet cable and determine its location.

 The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Ethernet PHY transceiver right out of the box: the [`Ethernet` library](https://www.arduino.cc/reference/en/libraries/ethernet/).
-Let's walk through an example code demonstrating some of the transceiver's capabilities.
+Let's use an example code demonstrating some of the transceiver's capabilities.

 The sketch below enables an Opta™ device to connect to the Internet via an Ethernet connection.
 Once connected, it performs a `GET` request to the [`ip-api.com`](https://ip-api.com/) service to fetch details about the device's IP address.
 It then parses the received JSON object using the [`Arduino_JSON` library](https://github.com/arduino-libraries/Arduino_JSON) to extract key IP details: IP address, city, region, and country.
 This data is then printed to the Arduino IDE's Serial Monitor.